 NOTE: some of the key points to look at in this research.
-The main treatment was physical therapy to strengthen the muscular in the cervical spine.
-This had some positive effect.
-The physical therapy was given in a way that people with cervicogenic headaches.
+The main treatment was physical therapy to strengthen the muscles in the cervical spine.
+This had some positive effects.
+Physical therapy was given in a way that people with cervicogenic headaches.
 These would be high-intensity multi-directional exercises.

 What the therapists came upon here is that the key to neck-tongue syndrome may be in strengthening the neck.

 Below what we will discuss strengthening the cervical neck structure with Prolotherapy injections into the cervical region that has been shown to work on its own in relieving patient symptoms.

 We are going to go back to 1984 and a study published in the Journal of Rheumatology.
 (6) Here researchers discussed the use of cervical neck collars to help stabilize the neck-tongue syndrome patient’s neck and alleviate symptoms.

 - Case 1 was initially diagnosed with having atypical migraines.
 Besides neck pain in the back of the neck, this patient experienced pain that radiated forward over the whole hemicranium (one side of the head) to the maxillary region of the face (sinuses, roof of the mouth) and periorbital (around the eyes).
 The exam showed a loss of joint space (degenerative joint disease at C1-C2) at the left lateral atlantoaxial joint with sclerosis.
 A cervical collar worn continuously for 8 months was said to eliminate the symptoms.